mov1cc/Learn-Java/README.md

-Hello Mate!!This is my progress in learning java :)
+Hello Mate!!This is my progress in learning java :) its just basic :)